tengfoonglam/kitti_odometry_replayer_ros2/README.md

 #### With Virtual Environment

-1. In ROS2 Workspace, create virtual environment: `virtualenv -p python3 --system-site-packages .venv`
+1. In ROS2 Workspace, create virtual environment: `virtualenv -p python3 --system-site-packages --symlinks .venv`
    * Note: *rosdep* installs some dependencies using *apt* so we need the `--system-site-packages` flag to access them
+   * For more information see this [issue](https://github.com/ros2/ros2/issues/1094)
-2. Ensure colcon does not try to build the new virtual environment (Source [here](https://docs.ros.org/en/foxy/How-To-Guides/Using-Python-Packages.html)): `touch .venv/COLCON_IGNORE`
+2. Ensure colcon does not try to build the new virtual environment (Source [here](https://docs.ros.org/en/humble/How-To-Guides/Using-Python-Packages.html)): `touch .venv/COLCON_IGNORE`
 3. Activate virtual environment: `source .venv/bin/activate`
 4. Install dependencies using *rosdep*: `rosdep install -i --from-path src --ignore-src --rosdistro $ROS_DISTRO -y --as-root pip:no`
    * Note: Specify to not use *sudo* when which will install pip packages to OS Python environment
 5. Unfortunately, some dependencies cannot be satisfied using rosdep and needs to be resolved directly using pip
-   * In the git root directory with .venv activated run `pip install -r non_rosdep_requirements.txt`
+   * With .venv activated, in your workspace directory run `pip install -r src/ros2_kitti/non_rosdep_requirements.txt`
    * Note: Ignore warnings, see comments in `non_rosdep_requirements.txt` for more details
 6. Build package: `colcon build --packages-up-to ros2_kitti`
+7. Source the workspace after building `source ./install/setup.sh`

 ## Pre-Commit Hooks